rehabstudio/animixer/README.md

 [https://console.firebase.google.com/project/animixer-1d266/functions/list](https://console.firebase.google.com/project/animixer-1d266/functions/list)

 These are contained in the functions folder which is the backend of this project.
-The functions have their own dependencies and process input from Dialogflow to return json data to it for the chatbot to respond to input from the user.
+The functions have their own dependencies and process input from Dialogflow to return json data to it for the Assistant app to respond to input from the user.

 This has used the actions-on-google SDK.